Community Service Ideas for Kids and Families

 - Donate gently used baby and toddler toys to a nearby church, community center, or crisis pregnancy center.
 Diapers, wipes, and clothing are great donations as well.

-- Go through the books you’ve grown out of and donate them to the waiting room of a local doctor, a public library, or look up where a “little free library” is in your community and leave them there!
+- Go through the books you’ve grown out of and donate them to the waiting room of a local doctor, a public local library, or look up where a “little free library” is in your community and leave them there!

 - Do errands, cook, bring a meal, provide transportation, or otherwise help someone in your community who is dealing with an illness.